pranavRedBus/cse15l-lab-reports/LabReport3.md

   The fix above works as the original code's bug was that it didn't rigorously test the `reverse()` method at all, creating an empty array to feed into it but not a comprehensive, filled array.
 By making this switch, I ensure that when the code is passed in with a 5 element `int[]` array, it properly returns the reverse copy of that array, checking with the hand-checked reversed array in the test method.

 # Part 2 (Researching `grep`)
-1. Command 1: `grep -l` (Found using `man grep`)
+1. ## Command 1: `grep -l` (Found using `man grep`)
-- Source Used: *“Grep ¶.”
+- **Source Used**: *“Grep ¶.”
 GNU Grep 3.11, www.gnu.org/software/grep/manual/grep.html.
 Accessed 13 Feb.
 2024.*
-- Example 1: `grep -l` lists the names of the files, rather than the direct lines from the files, which contain the specified string.
+- **Example 1**: `grep -l` lists the names of the files, rather than the direct lines from the files, which contain the specified string.
 In this case, grep -r recursively searches the `technical` directory for matches to *''base pairs''*, and `-l` forces the output to list the names of the files, rather than each line in the file that contains the phrase.
 >
 >
       pranavrb@Pranavs-MacBook-Pro technical % grep -r -l  "base pair" .